Elektra (character): Shadowland

-In Shadowland storyline, Stick tries to convince Elektra to help stop the Hand from corrupting Matt.
-However she refuses, because she wanted him to be cold-hearted just like her out of spite for him.
+In "Shadowland" storyline, Stick tries to convince Elektra to help stop the Hand from corrupting Matt.
+But she refuses, because she wanted him to be cold-hearted just like her out of spite for him.
 She reconsiders when she witnessed the broadcast of Daredevil killing Bullseye.
 She joins the Hand so she can gain intel on the Shadowland fortress to help the super heroes infiltrate it.
 Later upon rejoining the Hand, Elektra visits Daredevil and Typhoid Mary at Bullseye's grave intending to resurrect him.
 She then helps sneak the super heroes into the building, to stop Daredevil from resurrecting Bullseye.
 A fight erupts and just when Elektra tried to reach out to Matt, the Demon of the Hand finally possesses him.
 Once he defeats all of the super heroes, Iron Fist used his chi energy on the demon to help heal Matt's soul.
 While that was happening, Elektra entered Matt's mind to encourage him fight the evil presence of the demon.
 Matt killed himself to stop the demon from causing any more chaos.
 Elektra later resurrected him.